 Born and raised in Taiwan and residing in the USA, composer Mu-Xuan Lin defines her life as a quest for an artistic autonomy poetically engendered by both its will and its vulnerability to one’s corporeal experience and to the world one lives in.
 Having had extensive training in the visual arts and creative writing and frequent exposure to theatre, dance, and literature from an early age, Mu-Xuan is interested in the intrinsic kineses latent within any expressive matter which can be extracted, dissected, critiqued, and recreated in new artistic deliverances.
 She aims to synthesize the dialectic and the immersive in music which were too often at antithetical ends according to the modern discourse of music composition and aesthetics.

-She is working with Ensemble Adapter (Germany), Ensemble SurPlus (Germany), Zafraan Ensemble (Germany), and percussionist Aiyun Huang among others, and has worked with Ensemble Proton Bern (Switzerland), Secession Orchestra (France), Avanti!
-Chamber Orchestra (Finland), Norrbotten NEO (Sweden), members of the Lapland Chamber Orchestra (Lapin Kamariorkesteri, Finland), Talujon Percussion Group, Radnofsky Quartet, Lydian Quartet, Transient Canvas, Urbanity Dance Project, soprano Tony Arnold, and pianist Vicki Ray among many others.
+She is working with duo A&K (USA), flutist Shao-Wei Chou (France), and percussionist Colin Frank (Canada/UK) among others, and has worked with Neue Vocalsolisten Stuttgart (Germany), Ensemble Adapter (Germany), Ensemble SurPlus (Germany), Ensemble Proton Bern (Switzerland), Secession Orchestra (France), Avanti!
+Chamber Orchestra (Finland), Norrbotten NEO (Sweden), members of the Lapland Chamber Orchestra (Lapin Kamariorkesteri, Finland), Talujon Percussion Group, Radnofsky Quartet, Lydian Quartet, Transient Canvas, Ticino in Danza (Switzerland), Urbanity Dance Project, percussionist Aiyun Huang, soprano Tony Arnold, and pianist Vicki Ray among many others.